theajmalrazaq/Liquidia/README.md

 ## Features

--Easily add your daily liquid purchases  return -Automatic calculation of total quantity and price at the end of the month  return -Ability to input price per liter to calculate total cost return -Perfect for tracking water, milk, or any other type of liquid purchase in liters  return -Designed to save you time and money return
+-Easily add your daily liquid purchases

+-Automatic calculation of total quantity and price at the end of the month

+-Ability to input price per liter to calculate total cost

+-Perfect for tracking water, milk, or any other type of liquid purchase in liters

+-Designed to save you time and money

--Custom Date Picker   return
+-Custom Date Picker

--Responsive  return
+-Responsive

--Nice UI  return
+-Nice UI

--Work on Browser Local Storage  return
+-Work on Browser Local Storage

--No Library Used    return
+-No Library Used

--Count Button Shows automatically when Month Complete   return -Option to count before completing Month
+-Count Button Shows automatically when Month Complete

+-Option to count before completing Month

 ## Getting Started